 A state-of-the-art recording and podcasting space at just over 4,500 square feet, this acoustically rich hall (formerly a chapel) will feature digital and analog recording equipment, a Yamaha 7-foot grand piano, a full suite of professional grade equipment.
 Flexible seating offers a year-round performance and rehearsal space for individuals and ensembles, as well.

 This school for the arts (formerly a high school) will feature 10 flexible classrooms, designed by students, in over 16,000 square feet overlooking a pond.
 The building will include common space, a Fab Lab, creative carrels and a computer lab.
 This building will serve as the hub for our prestigious summer camp serving hundreds of children and adults every summer.
 Expected opening is Summer 2022.

 A residential hall in a dorm style setting that will sleep up to 80.
 Four wings are connected by a common space with restrooms.
 Located near The Buzz, The Nest is adjacent to a large athletic field nestled alongside preserved woods.

 A dynamic, next-generation senior care and senior living center in partnership with one of the most wholistic and community-centric hospital networks in the country.
 Residents enjoy a carefully designed community rich with performing, visual, creative and culinary arts on a campus buzzing with hundreds of people ages 5 to 105.

 What makes us unique?

-The Hive Project empowers artists, educators and entrepreneurs (young and old) united by a common desire to share, teach and compassionately serve.
+The Hive Project empowers artists, educators and entrepreneurs (young and old) united by a common desire to share, teach, innovate and compassionately serve.